Follicular Lymphoma

 50% cure rate with full surgical excision or radiotherapy (in UK)

-Stage 2a treated with ISRT —> 10-yr disease-free survival 50% & only 1% relapse with the radiotherapy field, i.e. curative if truly localised disease.
+Stage 2a treated with ISRT —> 10-yr disease-free survival 50% & only 1% relapse within the radiotherapy field, i.e. curative if truly localised disease.

 Stage 2 in different nodal group